Ready to transfer? We’ll help you go full speed ahead.

 2. Complete the FAFSA

 The Free Application for Federal Student Aid (FAFSA) asks questions about a family’s income and assets to determine an Expected Family Contribution (EFC).
 Make sure to list the St. Edward’s federal school code, 003621, in the school release section, so the university gets your results.
-After completing the FAFSA, you will receive an email acknowledgement from the Department of Education.
-(If you do not receive a response within 48 hours, contact the Federal Student Aid Information Center at 800-433-3243.)
-When you complete the FAFSA before the priority deadline, we’ll review your file for additional financial aid, including federal and state grants, other grants offered by St. Edward’s and low-interest student loans.
+After completing the FAFSA, you will receive an email acknowledgment from the Department of Education.* When you complete the FAFSA before the priority deadline, we’ll review your file for additional financial aid, including federal and state grants, other grants offered by St. Edward’s and low-interest student loans.

 FAFSA Priority Deadline: April 15

-After you’re admitted and have provided all the required awarding documents, you’ll receive an award letter in the mail.
-Financial aid awards are also displayed in myHilltop.
+After you’re admitted and have provided all the required documents, you’ll receive a financial aid offer letter in the mail.
+Financial aid offers are also displayed in myHilltop.
 You’ll be asked to go to myHilltop to accept the aid offer and complete any additional requirements to secure your aid offer.

 All Other Financial Paperwork Due: July 1

-* For a spring start date, the FAFSA priority deadline is November 1, and all other financial-aid paperwork is due December 1.
+For a spring start date, all other financial-aid paperwork is due Dec.
+1